Density of states: Introduction

 In general, the topological properties of the system such as the band structure, have a major impact on the properties of the density of states.
-The most well-known systems, like neutronium in neutron stars and free electron gases in metals (examples of degenerate matter and a Fermi gas), have a 3-dimensional Euclidean topology.
+The most well-known systems, like neutron matter in neutron stars and free electron gases in metals (examples of degenerate matter and a Fermi gas), have a 3-dimensional Euclidean topology.
 Less familiar systems, like two-dimensional electron gases (2DEG) in graphite layers and the quantum Hall effect system in MOSFET type devices, have a 2-dimensional Euclidean topology.
 Even less familiar are carbon nanotubes, the quantum wire and Luttinger liquid with their 1-dimensional topologies.
 Systems with 1D and 2D topologies are likely to become more common, assuming developments in nanotechnology and materials science proceed.